Creatrix-Net/creatrix-net.github.io/_pages/extras/standards_committee.md

 nav: false
 ---

-Member(s) from Creative ate part of the following standards organizations and working groups:
+Member(s) from Creative Net part of the following standards organizations and working groups:

 ## IEEE SA WG - P3120 [Standard for Quantum Computing Architecture]